Josh Ross: 2022–2023: Universal Music Group, Grey Cup halftime show

 In February 2022, Ross released the single "First Taste of Gone", which he co-wrote with Mason Thornley.
 He then became one of the final eight finalists for SiriusXM's "Top of the Country" contest.
-Ross subsequently signed a joint recording and management deal with The Core Entertainment and Universal Music Canada in April of 2022.
+Ross subsequently signed a joint recording and management deal with The Core Entertainment and Universal Music Canada in April 2022.
 With Universal taking over promotion of "First Taste of Gone", the song moved into the top five of the Canada Country chart, and entered the Canadian Hot 100.
+Ross released the song "On a Different Night" in July 2022, which would become a radio single later that September.
+He received a nomination for "Rising Star" at the 2022 Canadian Country Music Awards.
+Ross performed at the halftime show for the 109th Grey Cup in Regina, Saskatchewan, alongside Tyler Hubbard and Jordan Davis.